raul23/chess-ai/README.rst

        </a>
        <p align="center">Highlighted moves for the black bishop</p>
      </div>
-- Each pawn has the possibility to move two squares in front when it is the first time it is moved
+- Each pawn has the possibility to move two squares in front when it is moved for the first time

   .. raw:: html